Community

 Whether you’re an established TikTok creator, or you’re just dipping your toe in the short-form video app, you’re probably trying to get a vibe check on what 2023 will bring.
-What kind of content does the algorithm favor?
+What kind of content does the TikTok algorithm favor?
 Will the platform see more advertising dollars pour in this year?
-What engages most with audiences these days?
+What types of videos engage most with audiences these days?

-Below, we cover the biggest TikTok trends you need to know for 2023.
+Below, we cover some of the biggest TikTok trends to watch in 2023.

 Search engine optimization (SEO) is all about growing your reach by making sure your content is easily searchable.
 This process usually involves packing websites with keywords that people might search on Google.
 But did you know that SEO is important for TikTok, too?
 That’s because TikTok is quickly becoming Gen Z’s search engine of choice, and this trend is looking to continue in 2023.